 When injected directly into a muscle, Botox temporarily blocks the release of the acetylcholine—the neurotransmitter that tells the muscle to contract.
 This allows the muscle to relax.

-Depending on the number of injections needed, the entire procedure takes between 15 and 30 minutes.
-Results typically appear in three to seven days, and the effect usually lasts three to four months.
+Depending on the number of injections needed, the entire procedure takes approximately 15 and 30 minutes.
+Results typically appear in 2-3 weeks, and the effect usually lasts three to four months.

 What is Botox for movement disorders used for?